johnno1962/Xtrace/README.md

 # ![Icon](http://injectionforxcode.johnholdsworth.com/stethoscope.gif)  Xtrace

+Note: This project has been superseeded by the more rigourous [SwiftTrace](https://github.com/johnno1962/SwiftTrace).

 ### Trace Objective-C method calls by class or instance

 Xtrace is a header Xtrace.h and a C++ implementation file Xtrace.mm that allows